 Current period adjustments.
 In certain cases, amounts reported as social security and Medicare taxes on lines 6b, 6d, and 7b must be adjusted to arrive at your correct tax liability.
-See section 13 of Circular E for information on the following:
+See section 13 of Circular E (Pub.
+15) for

+- information on the following:

-- Adjustment for the uncollected employee share of social security and Medicare taxes on tips. - Adjustment for the employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees. - Adjustment for the employee share of social security and Medicare taxes withheld by a third-party sick pay payer. - Fractions of cents adjustment.
+Adjustment for the uncollected employee share of social security and Medicare taxes on tips. - Adjustment for the employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees. - Adjustment for the employee share of social security and Medicare taxes withheld by a third-party sick pay payer. - Fractions of cents adjustment.

 Enter the adjustments for sick pay and fractions of cents in the appropriate line 9 entry spaces.
-Enter the amount of all other adjustments in the "Other" entry space, and enter the total of the three types of adjustments, including prior period adjustments (discussed on page 4), in the line 9 entry space to the right.
+Enter the amount of all other adjustments in the "Other" entry space, and enter the total of the three types of adjustments, including prior period adjustments (discussed below), in the line 9 entry space to the right.
+Use parentheses (if possible) to show a net decrease to the amounts reported on lines 6b, 6d, and 7b.
 Provide a supporting statement explaining any adjustments reported in the "Other" entry space.